 The Canada Student Grant for Students with Permanent Disabilities is a grant that provides $2,000 each academic year (August 1 to July 31).
 You can get this grant for each year of your full-time or part-time studies (including undergraduate and graduate levels) as long as you continue to meet the eligibility requirements.

-If you are eligible for this grant as a full-time student, you will receive $2,000 per year of study if you are assessed as having at least $1 of need.
+If you are eligible for this grant as a full-time or part-time student, you will receive $2,000 per year of study if you are assessed as having at least $1 of need.

 Example: If you are studying full-time and have an assessed financial need of $1,400, you will receive a $2,000 grant.
 In this case, you would not need a student loan because your financial need would be covered by the grant.